Article: The Truth About Cotton: Why 100% Cotton Isn’t the Same as 100% Organic Cotton

 The consequences extend well beyond the farm.
 Pesticide runoff contaminates rivers and groundwater.
 Soil health degrades over successive growing seasons.
 Farmers and their families are exposed to chemicals linked to long-term health issues.
 The Aral Sea — once one of the world's largest lakes — has shrunk dramatically over decades, largely due to the volume of water diverted for conventional cotton irrigation in Central Asia.

 The fabric that results from this process may be labelled 100% cotton.
-But what arrived in that fabric before it reached you is a different story.
+But what arrived in that fabric before it reached you is a different story entirely.

 How Organic Cotton Is Different